robdodson/Detabinator/README.md

 # Detabinator

+## Work is now underway to standardize the inert attribute/property.
+This does everything Detabinator does and more!
+Check it out at [WICG/inert](https://github.com/WICG/inert).

+## ⚠️ Deprecated ⚠️

 Toggle tabindex to -1 for an entire tree of children.
 Preserves existing `tabindex` on children if one is present.